Adoption of Children Act 1949: Consent to adoption

 Requirements must be met to ensure the child’s best interests are at hand.
 If it is the parent or guardians wishes to not know who is going to adopt their child, those wishes will be respected.
 If they have specific things they’d like the child to be raised in such as a religion or a name they’d like the child to be called, that can be put on file and be afforded to them too.

-Evidence of Paternity
+Evidence of paternity

 The court needs to make sure that the children that are up for adoption are really the children of whoever is claiming to be the parents.
 Marital intercourse proof must be presented by both parties: wife and husband.
 Section 4, Number 1 reads:

-It is relevant to determine whether marital intercourse took place between a husband and his wife during a particular period, evidence that such intercourse did not take place may be given in the proceedings on the application by either of the parties concerned.